-Data protection and cybersecurity
+Data protection and cyber security

-All pupils, staff, governors, volunteers, contractors and parents are bound by the school's data protection policy which can be found on the school website stannescatholicprimary.com.
-It is important to remember that there is a close relationship between both data protection and cybersecurity and a school's ability to effectively safeguard children.
-Schools are reminded of this in KCSIE which also refers to the DfE Standards of Cybersecurity for the first time in 2023.
+All pupils, staff, governors, volunteers, contractors and parents are bound by the school's data protection and cyber security policy which are available from the school website.
+It is important to remember that there is a close relationship between both data protection and cyber security and a school's ability to effectively safeguard children.
+Schools are reminded of this in KCSIE which also refers to the DfE Standards of Cyber Security for Schools and Colleges.

 Schools should remember that data protection does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 As outlined in Data protection in schools, 2023, "It's not usually necessary to ask for consent to share personal information for the purposes of safeguarding a child."
-And in KCSIE 2023, "The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+And in KCSIE 2024, "The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children."